MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *last*\
 An input iterator that indicates the end of the range of elements to check for a condition.

-*comp*\
+*pred*\
 A condition to test for.
 This is provided by a user-defined predicate function object.
 The predicate defines the condition to be satisfied by the element being tested.
-A predicate takes a single argument and returns **true** or **false**.
+A unary predicate takes a single argument and returns **true** or **false**.

-### Return Value
+### Return value

 Returns **true** if the condition is detected at least once in the indicated range, **false** if the condition is never detected.